What is Bark, and Why It Makes Us Howl for More

 Contrary to popular belief, table sugar does not caramelize and darken until it gets over 300°F, and that just doesn't happen when you are cooking at 225°F.

 Eventually the rub begins to dry, the Maillard reaction kicks in and the chemistry of the outer layers begin to change.
 The Maillard reaction works best at high temps, but it can still occur, slowly, at low temps.
 As meat proteins under the spices bind and clump together they form a complex tightly bound matrix of compounds called polymers which form a skin called a pellicle on the surface just beneath the spice crust.
-The pellicle usually less than a millimeter thick, not unlike the skin on latex paint in a can.
+The pellicle is usually less than a millimeter thick, not unlike the skin on latex paint in a can.
 Once the polymers are formed, they are permanent and cannot be dissolved.
 You can really see it on naturally smoked hams.

 Blonder says the technical name for the process is Diffusion Restricted Irreversible Polymerization, or DRIP for short.
 And, according to Blonder, contrary to the opinions of most seasoned pitmasters, the seasoning has nothing to do with pellicle formation.

 Blonder did several experiments to learn about bark formation.
 He learned that salty and acidic rubs formed barks slightly faster, but by the time the meat was fully cooked, the barks were "more or less indistinguishable".
-When fats melt during cooking, they make a glistening sheen, and help moisten the bark and hold onto spices, but they "played no role in bark creation, as determined by comparing bark on lean meat, marbled meat, and even pure fat, which itself does not form a bark".
+When fats melt during cooking, they make a glistening sheen, and help moisten the bark and hold onto spices, but they "played no role in bark creation, as determined by comparing bark on lean meat, marbled meat, and even pure fat, which itself does not form a bark."
 When spices are applied to a fat cap, they cook and sugars melt, but you don't get the pellicle on the fat underneath.
 That's another reason why I advise you remove most of the surface fat before cooking.

 So here's some tricks if you crave bark:

 - Make more surface area!
 Cut your pork butt in half.
-If there's a bone in there remove it with a paring knife and with butcher string tie the two parts into tubes.
+If there's a bone in there, remove it with a paring knife and with butcher string tie the two parts into tubes.
 More surface, higher bark to meat ratio, more fun for everyone.

 - Don't put the meat in a pan.
 Expose it to maximum convection air flow.